rethinkdb/rethinkdb-rs/0-about-rethinkdb/architecture.md

 applications will occasionally experience availability issues.

 In RethinkDB, if there is a network partition, the behavior of the system from any given client's perspective depends on which side of the netsplit that client is on.
-If the client is on the same side of the netsplit as the primary replica for the shard the client is trying to reach, it will continue operating without any problems.
-If the client is on the opposite side of the netsplit from the primary for the shard the client is trying to reach, the client's up-to-date queries and write queries will encounter a failure of availability.
+If the client is on the same side of the netsplit as the majority of voting replicas for the shard the client is trying to reach, it will continue operating without any problems.
+If the client is on the side of the netsplit with half or fewer of the voting replicas for the shard the client is trying to reach, the client's up-to-date queries and write queries will encounter a failure of availability.
 For example, if the client is running an up-to-date range query that spans multiple shards, the primaries for all shards must be on the same side of the netsplit as the client, or the client will encounter a failure of availability.

 If the programmer marks a read query to be ok with out-of-date data, RethinkDB will route the query to the closest available replica